 The use of rail transportation as an alternative to pipelines has significantly increased in recent years.
-In particular, on November 28, 2018, the Government of Alberta announced that Alberta had commenced negotiations for investment in new rail capacity to address the historically high price differential between benchmark U.S. crude and Western Canadian Select heavy oil.
-The Government of Alberta intends to create enough new rail capacity to export an additional 120,000 bbl/d by late 2019.
-The Government of Alberta expects that enhancing export capacity through the railcar acquisition will narrow the price differential.
-However, the Canadian regulatory framework may impact the ability of producers to access markets by rail.
+In particular, on November 28, 2018, the previous Government of Alberta announced that Alberta had commenced negotiations for investment in new rail capacity to address the historically high price differential between benchmark U.S. crude and Western Canadian Select heavy oil.
+In February 2019, the previous government finalized \$3.7 billion in crude-by-rail contracts in order to expand transportation capacity.
+However, the new UCP Alberta Government has made plans to divest the \$3.7 billion in crude-by-rail contracts.

+The Canadian regulatory framework may impact the ability of producers to access markets by rail.
 The Regulations Amending the Transportation of Dangerous Goods Regulations (TC 117 Tank Cars) issued under the Transportation of Dangerous Goods Act, 1992, were adopted and came into force on May 20, 2015.
 The amended regulations will require rail tank cars to meet higher safety standards, which will be phased in over time until 2025.